Blog> Categories: Scribbler, JavaScript

 - ๐ง What is

-๐ฅ Powering Up Scribbler Notebooks with ESM Modules via //> module
+๐ฅ Powering Up Scribbler Notebooks with ESM Modules via //> module #

 Scribbler is already a flexible, code-first environment for writing interactive notebooks in JavaScript.
-But with the addition of the //> module
+But with the addition of the //> module directive, itโs now possible to tap directly into the vast ecosystem of ESM-compatible packagesโfrom libraries like lodash and three.js, to utility-first tools like marked, chart.js, or even entire UI frameworks.

-in Scribbler to load and run ESM modules dynamically and effectively.
+This article explores how to use //> module in Scribbler to load and run ESM modules dynamically and effectively.

-๐ง What is //> module
+๐ง What is //> module? #

-directive tells Scribbler to treat the cell as an ECMAScript module (<script type="module">
+The //> module directive tells Scribbler to treat the cell as an ECMAScript module (<script type="module"> under the hood).
+This means you can use:

-statements from CDNs like esm.sh or skypack.dev- Top-level
+importstatements from CDNs like esm.sh or skypack.dev- Top-level

-- Isolated module scopes
+await - Isolated module scopes

 - Advanced ES6+ syntax natively

-You can also expose things to the global window
+You can also expose things to the global window or Scribbler context (like scrib) for reuse across other cells.

-๐ฆ Example 1: Using lodash
+๐ฆ Example 1: Using lodash utilities #

 //> module